DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - TLS - In TLS, both the server and the client communicate using an ephemeral symmetric session key.
 They exchange this key using asymmetric cryptography, but all encrypted content is ­protected using symmetric cryptography.

 **In a zero-knowledge proof**, one individual demonstrates to another that they can achieve a result that requires sensitive information without actually disclosing the sensitive information

+- **TEMPEST-derived technology** allows the electronic emanations that devices produce (known as Van Eck radiation) to be read from a distance (this process is known as Van Eck phreaking).
+TEMPEST eavesdropping or Van Eck phreaking countermeasures include the following:
+    - Faraday Cage
+    - White Noise
+    - Control Zone
+- The TEMPEST program creates technology that is not susceptible to Van Eck phreaking attacks because it reduces or suppresses natural electromagnetic emanations.